roman1616/McpBastion/README.md

 ```

 - **`report`** aggregates decisions, per-tool activity, redacted-key tallies, byte totals, and top reasons. `--json` emits the machine form; `--decision`/`--tool` narrow the per-event listing.
+- **`tail`** prints one compact line per event — `#3 FORWARD read_file  allow_tool read_file`, with `[redacted: …]` appended when values were masked.
+- **`policy`** parses, summarises, and **lints** a policy: unknown directives and non-integer numbers are errors; a `deny_tool` shadowing an `allow_tool`, or a redundant allow-list under `default = allow`, are warnings.

+**`Gateway summary : MATCHES`** is the load-bearing line.
+With `--stats` the Rust gateway appends its own count of forward/deny/drop/error; the console independently recounts the log and compares.
+Agreement is a cheap cross-language integrity check — and `report` **exits non-zero** if they disagree.

+## The JSON extractor: honesty and limits

+The security of this checkpoint rests on one modest promise: *the extractor never mistakes the inside of a string for structure.* It keeps that promise (`gateway/src/json_scan.rs`) and makes no larger claim.

+**It will:**

+- Skip string literals correctly, honouring `\"`, `\\`, and `\uXXXX` escapes, so `{`, `}`, `,`, `:` inside a string are inert.
+- Track object/array nesting so a key is matched only at the depth you asked for — a nested `"method"` inside `params` never shadows the top-level one.
+- Return the raw byte span of a value, and decode a string field (including surrogate pairs) when it needs the text of `method` or `params.name`.

+**It will not:**

+- Validate that the whole line is well-formed JSON.
+- Build a document tree, or decode numbers, booleans, or `null` into typed values.
+- Normalise or de-duplicate repeated keys, or care about key ordering.

+The consequence is deliberate and safe: the gateway reads the *minimum* needed for a decision, shrinking the attack surface versus a full parser, and when it cannot confidently extract a needed field it **fails closed** rather than improvising.
+It never pretends to understand more of your traffic than it does.

+## Fail-closed behaviour

+The default answer is "no." Concretely, a message is refused (denied or dropped) rather than forwarded whenever:

+- it exceeds `max_bytes` (drop);
+- it is not a JSON object (drop);
+- it is a `tools/call` whose `params.name` cannot be extracted as a string (deny);
+- its tool matches a `deny_tool` (deny);
+- its tool is on no list and `default = deny` (deny);
+- a non-`tools/call` method arrives under `default = deny` (deny);
+- the rate window is full (drop).

+There is no path in which uncertainty resolves to "forward."
+If the checkpoint cannot articulate a positive reason to pass a message, it does not pass it.